mayhewsw/pyipa/README.md

 pyipa
 =====

+Updated by Stephen Mayhew

 Python module for parsing text written in the International Phonetic Alphabet (IPA)

-I'm working on some software for helping me with ConLanging, but I suspect that this could be useful more traditional academic pursuits :)
+This hasn't been worked on in a while, so I wanted to mess with it.
+I want to use this to deal with data from phoible.org